trungkh/blockchain-on-go/Chapter_03/README.md

 curl http://localhost:3000/getBalance/2466503911b6ac3db8d98642687754b151a1d016d6dbe565d463719b034d1731820027e2b1c0e54d16ddd9eb8df44ba788140920b0ebbd46096d5363c5826031
 ```

-Tip: Remember to commit your code before moving on to the next chapter.

 ## Short Quiz

 ?
 Which of the following option is the safest way to prevent your private keys being stolen?